Ellen White Investigation

 I have no light in particular in regard to what is coming on New York, only that I know that one day the great buildings there will be thrown down, by the turning and overturning of God's power. . . .
 Death will come in all places.
-This is why I am so anxious for our cities to be warned.
-Review and Herald, July 5, 1906
+This is why I am so anxious for our cities to be warned.3

 On one occasion, when in New York City, I was in the night season called upon to behold buildings rising story after story toward heaven.
 These buildings were warranted to be fireproof, and they were erected to glorify their owners and builders. . . .
 The scene that next passed before me was an alarm of fire.
 Men looked at the lofty and supposedly fireproof buildings and said: "They are perfectly safe."
 But these buildings were consumed as if made of pitch.
 The fire engines could do nothing to stay the destruction.
-The firemen were unable to operate the engines.
-Testimonies, Vol. 9, pp. 12, 13.
+The firemen were unable to operate the engines.4

 I have seen the most costly structures in buildings erected and supposed to be fireproof, and just as Sodom perished in the flames of God's vengeance so will these proud structures become ashes. . . .
-The flattering monuments of men's greatness will be crumbled in the dust even before the last great destruction comes upon the world.
-Selected Messages, Vol. 3 p.
-418.
+The flattering monuments of men's greatness will be crumbled in the dust even before the last great destruction comes upon the world.5

 Men will continue to erect expensive buildings, costing millions of money.
-Special attention will be called to their architectural beauty and the firmness and solidity with which they are constructed, but the Lord has instructed me that despite the unusual firmness and expensive display, these buildings will share the fate of the temple in Jerusalem.
-Bible Commentary, vol. 5, p.
-1098.
+Special attention will be called to their architectural beauty and the firmness and solidity with which they are constructed, but the Lord has instructed me that despite the unusual firmness and expensive display, these buildings will share the fate of the temple in Jerusalem.6

 The Event: The above quotes indicate that expensive, large buildings will be destroyed by fire.
-This was certainly the case in the World Trade Center attack, where the two largest buildings in New York City were destroyed by fire.
+This was certainly the case in the World Trade Center attack, where the two largest buildings in New York City collapsed after fires weakened the underlying structure.

 Burn like "pitch"?
-Testimonies Vol. 9 says the buildings were "consumed as if made of pitch."
+One of her testimonies says the buildings were "consumed as if made of pitch."
 Is that true?
 Having watched the event unfold live on TV, I did not see any buildings consumed by fire.
 There was an impact, an explosion, and a fire isolated near the upper floors.
-Government authorities tell us the fire weakened the internal steel frame, and the resulting structural damage caused the floors to begin collapsing, cascading down until the entire building landed in a heap of rubble.
+Government authorities explain that the fire weakened the internal steel frame, and the resulting structural damage caused the floors to begin collapsing, cascading down until the entire building landed in a heap of rubble.
 It took New York City nearly nine months of working around the clock to haul off the rubble and debris.
 If the buildings had indeed burned up like pitch, then we would expect little debris to be left.
 The truth is that the buildings did not burn up like pitch.
 Rather, they collapsed into heaps of rubble.

 Buildings "thrown down"?
-The Review article talks about buildings being thrown down.
+One of her quotes speaks of buildings being thrown down.
 Unlike the "burn like pitch" statement, this one more closely resembles what happened in New York.
 However, Mrs. White says the buildings were thrown down by the "turning and overturning of God's power."
 This seems to indicate some type of supernatural force, not the impact of Boeing aircraft flown by terrorists.

 Firemen unable to operate engines?
-One questionable point of Testimonies Vol. 9 is the last sentence: "The firemen were unable to operate the engines."
+One questionable point in the quotes above is the sentence: "The firemen were unable to operate the engines."
 After the attack on the World Trade Center, video footage was shown on TV of fire fighters operating their engines successfully.

 Believers in Ellen White tend to see the events of 9/11 as fulfillments of her prophecies.
 Those who do not believe in Ellen White tend to see these quotes as vague, general, and not an exact match (like trying to put a size 5 shoe on a person with a size 10 foot).